mas-bandwidth/gafferongames/content/post/integration_basics.md

 <img src="/img/game_physics/integration_basics_undamped_semi_implicit_euler_5fps.png" width="100%"/>

 What an interesting result.
 As you can see it's not simply the case that RK4 has a higher order of accuracy and is "better".
-It's much, much more complicated.
+It's much more nuanced than this.

 ## Conclusion